• Skip to primary navigation

 dill pickle relish in white bowl with relish in jar behind

-This quick and easy dill pickle relish is a Summer favourite.
+This quick and easy dill pickle relish recipe is a Summer favourite.
 It is super easy to make and makes a wonderful addition to all our Summer foods.
 Best of all, this small-batch relish needs no canning.
 Simply cook up and pop into the fridge to use over the Summer.

 Use your relish as a hamburger or hot dog topping.
 Stir some into potato salad.
 Make a dill pickle dip.
 Use as a condiment on Cuban or Reuben sandwiches.
 Use anywhere you might use chopped dill pickles!